ExamV1/Sandhurst-Military-Academy-Script/README.md

 -----

-Speed: allows you modify your player speed, make sure to enable the anti cheat byapss for this
+Speed: allows you to modify your player speed, make sure to enable the anti cheat byapss for this

-inf jump: allows you to jump infinitly without any limit, basically flying
+inf jump: allows you to jump infinitely without any limit, basically flying

 -----

-Spectate Player: Allows you to view another players perspective.
+Spectate Player: Allows you to view another player's perspective.

 Go to player: teleports your player to them.

-ESP and ESP V2: basic esp allows you to see players through walls with names, use which ever one suits you.
+ESP and ESP V2: basic esp allows you to see players through walls with names, use whichever one suits you.

 -----